Configuring an iSCSI Share

 8 minute read

-Unlike other sharing protocols on TrueNAS, setting up an iSCSI share allows for block sharing as well as file sharing.
-Block sharing provides the benefit of block-level access to data on the TrueNAS. iSCSI exports disk devices (zvols on TrueNAS) over a network that allows other iSCSI clients (initiators) to attach to and mount.
+Unlike other sharing protocols on TrueNAS, an iSCSI share allows for block sharing and file sharing.
+Block sharing provides the benefit of [block-level access](https:/ en.wikipedia.org/wiki/Block-level_storage) to data on the TrueNAS. iSCSI exports disk devices (zvols on TrueNAS) over a network that allows other iSCSI clients (initiators) to attach to and mount.
 Here is a list of terminology to be familiar with:

-CHAP: an authentication method which uses a shared secret and three-way authentication to determine if a system is authorized to access the storage device and to periodically confirm that the session has not been hijacked by another system.
-In iSCSI, the initiator (client) performs the CHAP authentication.
+CHAP (Challenge-Handshake Authentication Protocol): an authentication method that uses a shared secret and three-way authentication to determine if a system is authorized to access the storage device.
+It also periodically confirms that the session has not been hijacked by another system.
+In iSCSI, the client (initiator) performs the CHAP authentication.

-Mutual CHAP: a superset of CHAP in that both ends of the communication authenticate to each other.
+Mutual CHAP: a CHAP type in which both ends of the communication authenticate to each other.

-Initiator: a client which has authorized access to the storage data on the TrueNAS system.
-The client requires initiator software to initiate the connection to the iSCSI share.
+Initiator: a client that is authorized to access the storage data on the TrueNAS system.
+The client requires initiator software to connect to the iSCSI share.